View Dorothy Barry's Obituary on TheDay.com and share memories

 |

-She worked for 43 years in the banking industry.
-She is survived by her sister, Patricia Kelley of Groton.
+She attended local schools in New London and worked 43 years for the former Hartford National Bank.
+She was united in marriage, to Thomas R. Barry May 7, 1955, in St. Mary Star of the Sea Church in New London.
+Her beloved Thomas died Feb.
+2, 2015.
+Dorothy was a communicant of St. Agnes Church for many years.

+She is survived by a sister, Patricia Ann Kelley of Groton; two nephews, Scott and Mark Davis; niece, Kelley Ann Tringe-Siboun; three close friends, Jay and Dana Hadfield, and Lisa Simson.
+She was predeceased by a sister, Mary Lou Perry.

 Her family will receive relatives and friends from 2 to 4 p.m.
 Friday, at the Impellitteri-Malia Funeral Home, 84 Montauk Ave., New London.
 Family and friends are to gather at 10 a.m.
 Saturday for a Mass of Christian Burial in St. Matthias Church, 317 Chesterfield Road, East Lyme.
-Interment is in St Mary's Cemetery.
-A complete obit will appear in Thursday edition of the Day.
+Interment in, St. Mary's Cemetery, New London to follow.